wkoertgen/train.oracle12.migration/FAQ.md

 Yes, but you have to create an appropiate response file.
 As holder of an MOS account you are familiar with creating and modifying response files.
 Eventually you should check on additional parameters for the silent mode of the Oracle-Installer executing `./runIstaller oui -help`.
 It is one thing to install manually using a GUI, but to automate the installation is quite another cup of tea.
 You should read the following paragraph.

-## 3c.
-What about Oracle 12.1.0.1 ?
-This seems to be available for standard developer license, too.
-It would have the advantage, that you can train the complete set of upgrade options.

-It would prevent you from comparing the optimizers, because the 12c - optimizer represents the **3rd.
-Optimizer-Generation**.

-I recommend to do it yourself.
-Please see the latest entry in [Oracle's Upgrade Blog](http://blogs.oracle.com/UPGRADE) to learn how to customize the CDB options - by the way, we applied the same technique in [./scripts/create11gdb.sql](https://github.com/wkoertgen/train.oracle12.migration.scripts.create11gdb.sql)

 ## 4a.
 How can I control the setup process?
 In the `Vagrantfile` there is a line